 - Can your competitors deliver more advanced products and services?
 How can I use insurtech to outperform them?

 - Which products and services will be the most crucial for the long-term goals of the company?

 By answering these questions, you will be able to identify short- and long-term obstacles to reaching business goals.

 Tangible innovation = Return of investment

-With an overview of the organization’s pain points you will have a better idea of what new technologies to implement, and in what order.
-It is important to bear in mind that all technological investment should generate tangible benefits for the organization.
+With an overview of the organization’s pain points, you will have a better idea of what new technologies to implement, and in what order.
+It is important to bear in mind that all technological investments should generate tangible benefits for the organization.

 Explore a service-oriented IT architecture

 Customers expect companies to deliver new products and services at a high frequency.
 This requires an agility that many legacy systems cannot deliver.
 A service-oriented approach involves acquiring external software systems tailored to improve a specific business function, or, if needed, provide new functionalities.
 These external software tools are easy to integrate and do not require a complete overhaul of the existing IT architecture.
 By combining in-house tech stacks with external software you can improve the overall infrastructure at a minimal cost.